-The Pre-K and K levels, both half-day and full-day, work to encourage and enrich the natural development of learning while building the foundations of basic academic skills.
+The Pre-K and K levels work to encourage and enrich the natural development of learning while building the foundations of basic academic skills.
 The seeds of the educational process are planted through the introduction of phonics, mathematical patterning, poetry, geography, history, science, and the arts.

 Grades 1-3 strive to develop those planted seeds into roots which produce Christian character.
 Qualities which promote academic success are developed.
 Basic academic skills are mastered in reading, writing, and arithmetic.
 The ability to reason is nurtured in a structured environment.

 In grades 4-6, students are trained to build upon the foundational skills and habits of learning established in the earlier grades.
-To begin preparation for secondary levels of learning, instruction in reasoning is intensified and the core curriculum is deepened to include Latin and public speaking.
+To begin preparation for secondary levels of learning, instruction in biblical reasoning is intensified and the core curriculum is deepened to include educational leadership opportunities and public speaking.